SEO

 2

-Some pages have low CTR not because of a bad title but because an AI Overview or featured snippet answers the query before anyone reaches the organic results.
-This prompt separates fixable CTR problems from structural ones.
+Some pages have low CTR not because of a weak title but because an AI Overview or featured snippet answers the query before anyone reaches the organic results.
+This step separates fixable CTR problems from structural SERP issues so the team does not rewrite titles on pages where a rewrite will not move the needle.

 Prompt